-It may result in quite destructive behavior such as walls scratching, food scattering, and toys chewing.
+It may result in quite destructive behavior such as wall scratching, food scattering, and toy chewing.
 Therefore, if you belong to those who spend much of their time outdoors, this dog may not be an appropriate option.
 However, you can either take it with you or provide it with all its needs to reassure it.

 Who Owns Teacup Pomeranian?

 Royals, actors and actresses, and most of the bourgeois families have a Teacup Pomeranian.
 Here are some of them :

 - Nicole Richie, an American actress, author, and fashion designer.
 She has Foxxy.

 - Gavin Rossdale, an English actor, and musician who has pal Chewy.